awsdocs/aws-proton-administrator-guide/doc_source/ag-create-env.md

 ------

-## Create and provision with pull requests<a name="ag-create-env-pull-request"></a>
+## Create and provision an environment using self\-managed provisioning<a name="ag-create-env-pull-request"></a>

-**Important**
-**Provisioning by pull request** is currently in **feature preview** and is only usable with Terraform based AWS Proton Templates\.
-To learn more about [AWS Feature Preview terms](https://aws.amazon.com/service-terms), see section 2 on Beta and Previews\.

-Learn how to use pull requests to provision resources\.
-You can only use pull request provisioning with Terraform IaC\.
+When you use self\-managed provisioning, AWS Proton submits provisioning pull requests to a registered repository with your own provisioning infrastructure\.
+The pull requests trigger your own workflow, which calls AWS services to provision infrastructure\.

-**Pull request provisioning prerequisites:**
+**Self\-managed provisioning prerequisites:**
 + You have [registered a repository with AWS Proton](ag-create-repo.md)\.
-+ You have set up a repository resource directory for pull request provisioning\.
++ You have set up a repository resource directory for self\-managed provisioning\.
 For more information, see [Infrastructure as code files](ag-infrastructure-tmp-files.md)\.
 + You have an [AWS CodeStar connection](setting-up-for-service.md) for your repository\.

 **Considerations:**
-+ After you create the environment, AWS Proton waits on the receipt of asynchronous notifications regarding provisioning status\.
++ After you create the environment, AWS Proton waits to receive asynchronous notifications regarding the status of your infrastructure provisioning\.
+Your provisioning code must use the AWS Proton `NotifyResourceStateChange` API to send these asynchronous notifications to AWS Proton\.

-You can use pull request provisioning in the console or with the AWS CLI\.
-The following examples show how you can use pull request provisioning with Terraform\.
+You can use self\-managed provisioning in the console or with the AWS CLI\.
+The following examples show how you can use self\-managed provisioning with Terraform\.

 ------
 #### [ AWS Management Console ]

-**Use the console to create a Terraform environment using pull request provisioning\.**
+**Use the console to create a Terraform environment using self\-managed provisioning\.**

 1. In the [AWS Proton console](https://console.aws.amazon.com/proton/), choose **Environments**\.